ryan-guillen/RYEBOT/README.md

 ## RYEBOT

 A discord bot I made that will make jokes, make fun of users, adds an economy, adds a rock paper scissors game, and more.
+Made with discord.js

 ## Features